johnatas-x/Jean-Piarre-Foucault/README.md

 2. **Clone the Repo** – like a pro.
    1. *(optional)* Create `.env` from `.env.example` if you don't want default values.
    2. *(optional)* Create `web/sites/default/settings.local.php` from `web/core/assets/scaffold/files/example.settings.local.php`
-3. Run `./scripts/init.sh` – and watch as the magic unfolds!
+3. Run `make init` – and watch as the magic unfolds!
 4. Realize there’s a hidden **Step 4**: *Implementing your own prediction algorithm* (sorry, mine’s not included – I’ll make it public once I’m a millionaire 😆).

 Voilà!
 You now have Jean-Piarre Foucault running locally (by default on 8000 port)… minus that small “predict the future” part. 😄

 ## Quality Code?
 You Bet. 🔍
-Run `./scripts/quality.sh` to unleash the *“very hard”* quality check tools.
+Run `make quality` to unleash the *“very hard”* quality check tools.
 If your code survives this, it's ready for anything.

 ## Features 🖇️
 - **Real FDJ Data** (shhh...) 📊: Yep, we’re grabbing real lotto draw data via an FDJ API call.
 Let’s keep this one between us.